GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/02_data_reduction.rst

    $ reduce @list_of_science.txt

 This command will generate bias and flat corrected files and will stack them.
-If a fringe frames is needed this command apply the correction.
+If a fringe frames is needed this command will apply the correction.
 The stacked image will have the ``_stack`` suffix.

-.. note::  Depending on your version of Astropy, you will see a lot of
+.. note::  Depending on your version of Astropy, you might see a lot of
     Astropy warnings about headers and coordinates system.
 You can safely ignore them.